Apple Watch SE release date, price, news and features

 - What is it?
 A new, lower-specced Apple Watch

 - When is it out?
-The Apple Watch SE is available to pre-order now, and will start shipping on September 18.
+The Apple Watch SE is available to pre-order now from the Apple Store, and will start shipping on September 18.

 Apple Watch SE release date and price

-The Apple Watch SE will be available to pre-order from September 15, and is due to start shipping on September 18.
+The Apple Watch SE is available to pre-order now from the Apple Store, and is due to start shipping on September 18.

 Apple Watch SE design and display